 We now determine what diagrams are potentially anomalous.
-Let us consider a $k+1$ poligon with $k$ external vector currents and one axial vector current.
-Since the amplitude is parity violating, it contains a Levi-Civitta tensor $\epsilon_{i_{1}\ldots i_{2n}}$ (we are in $2n$ dimensions).
-We want to check conservation of the axial vector current, so the polarization vector in the axial channel is proportional to the incoming momentum $P_{\mu}$.
-Besides, we have the momenta in the other vertices $p_{1},\ldots,p_{k}$ and the corresponding polarization vectors $\epsilon_{1}^{\mu},\ldots,\epsilon_{k}^{\mu}$.
-We have to saturate the indices of the $\epsilon$ tensor and we have the momentum conservation law $P+\sum p_{i}=0$.
-The only alternative is to take $k=n$ so the simplest diagram which is potentially anomalous is a $n+1$ polygon.
-In this case we can write the amplitude associated to this diagram as
+Let us consider a $(k+1)$-poligon with $k$ external vector currents and one axial-vector current.
+Since the amplitude is parity violating, it should contain a Levi-Civita tensor $\epsilon_{\mu_{1}\ldots \mu_{2n}}$ (remember that we work in $2n$~dimensions).
+Since we want to check the conservation of the axial-vector current, the polarization vector in the axial-vector channel has to be taken proportional to the incoming momentum $P_{\mu}$ of this vertex.
+We also have the momenta entering the other vertices~$p_{1},\ldots,p_{k}$ and their corresponding polarization vectors~$\epsilon_{1}^{\mu},\ldots,\epsilon_{k}^{\mu}$.
+We have to saturate the~$2n$ indices of the Levi-Civita tensor and at the same time preserve momentum conservation,~$P^{\mu}+\sum p_{i}^{\mu}=0$.
+The only way to accomplish this is setting~$k=n$, so the simplest potentially anomaoloous diagram is a $(n+1)$-polygon.
+The amplitude associated to this diagram then has the structure